Evve01/Linsl/README.md

 - bools[^bools], either `#t` or `#f` and
 - symbols, which can be any string.

-[^bools]: Note that unlike Lisp -- and like Scheme -- Linsl considers booleans
+[^bools]: Note that unlike Lisp &ndash; and like Scheme &ndash; Linsl considers booleans
     to be a type in their own right, and does not consider lists valid truth values.
 Consequently, expressions like `(if (+ 1 2) (...) (...))` will cause an error.